Central Missouri Activities Conference

 The Central Missouri Activities Conference, or CMAC, is a high school athletic conference comprising large-size high schools located in Mid-Missouri.
 The conference members are located in Boone, Camden, Cole, and Pettis counties.

 Members

-Founded in 2020, the Central Missouri Activities Conference consists of seven high schools at its founding.
+Founded in 2020, the Central Missouri Activities Conference consisted of seven high schools at its founding.
 The conference consists of Class 5 and Class 6 schools (in boys' basketball), the two largest classes in Missouri.
 Camdenton High School became a member at the beginning of the 2024-2025 Academic year after the demise of the Ozark Conference.